Multitask Learning for Scalable and Dense Multilayer Bayesian Map Inference: Unified Segmentation Model for Multilayer Mapping via Multitask Learning

 \subsubsection{Model Objective}

-In a MTL setting, the optimization objective for $K$ tasks is usually formulated as a weighted sum of all task-specific losses:
+In an MTL setting, the optimization objective for $K$ tasks is usually formulated as a weighted sum of all task-specific losses:

-where $\mathbf{X}$ is the input, $\mathbf{Y}_i$ and $w_i$ are the ground truth label and task-specific weight for task $i$, $i = 1,2,...,K$, respectively.
-For \emph{heterogeneous} MTL, where tasks include classification and regression problems, the task-specific loss $\mathcal{L}_i$ has different calculation according to the type of problem.
-As we are considering a \emph{homogeneous} MTL problem, which consists of image segmentation (i.e., classification) tasks, the task-specific loss function is chosen to be class-weighted one-hot label cross-entropy loss:
+where $\mathbf{X}$ is the input, $\mathbf{Y}_k$ and $w_k$ are the ground truth label and task-specific loss weight of task $k$,~\mbox{$k = 1,2,...,K$}, respectively.
+For \emph{heterogeneous} MTL, where tasks include classification and regression problems, the task-specific loss $\mathcal{L}_k$ has different formulation according to the type of problem.
+As we are considering a \emph{homogeneous} MTL problem that consists of image segmentation tasks (i.e., classification), the task-specific loss function is chosen to be class-weighted one-hot label cross-entropy loss:

-where $\mathbf{Y}_{i,c}$ is a binary variable indicating whether the ground truth label of the input $\mathbf{X}$ is class $c$, and $\hat{\mathbf{Y}}_{i,c}$ is the network predicted likelihood of $\mathbf{X}$ belonging to class $c$, $c = 1, 2, ..., M$.
-In order to compensate for unbalanced training data, we also weight the loss according to the number of samples in each class~\cite{long2015fully}, i.e., class weight $\lambda_{i,c}$ will be higher if class $c$ has fewer samples.
-Precisely, $\lambda_{i,c}$ is set to the reciprocal of the frequency of class $c$ in training data and is not part of the network parameters.
+where $\mathbf{Y}_{k,c}$ is a binary variable indicating whether the ground truth label $\mathbf{Y}_k$ is class $c$, and $\hat{\mathbf{Y}}_{k,c}$ is the network predicted likelihood of $\mathbf{X}$ belonging to class $c$,~\mbox{$c=1,2,...,C_k$}.
+In order to compensate for unbalanced training data, we also weight the loss according to the number of samples in each class~\cite{long2015fully}, i.e., class weight $\lambda_{k,c}$ will be higher if class $c$ has fewer samples.
+Precisely, $\lambda_{k,c}$ is set to be the reciprocal of the frequency of class $c$ in training data, and is not part of the network parameters.